TheTosin/Altschool-Exam-Submission/README.md

 Terraform, Docker and dockerhub, Kubernetes, Github, AWS CLI and Account, Prometheus, Domain (namecheap), and Grafana.

-**The files consist of Infrastructure, Deployment and Monitoring files for the deployment**.
+**The files consist of both terraform and the userprofile files for the deployment**.
 The aim of the Project is to deploy two applications: userprofile and socksshop with Kubernetes using an Iaac tool (AWS).